vicsz/spring-boot-metrics-demo/README.md

 # Spring Boot with PCF Metrics Demo

-Application demonstrating Logging, Metrics, and Tracing functionality with Spring Boot 2.0 and PCF Metrics.
+Application demonstrating Logging, Metrics, Tracing, and Alerting functionality with Spring Boot 2.0 (with Micrometer) and functionality of the "PCF Metrics" Tile in Pivotal Cloud Foundry.

+Centralized logging / metrics / and logging functionality is provided out-the-box with the PCF platform with a default storage time of 2 weeks.

+Third-party platform ingestion (i.e. Splunk, Datadog, Promethus) can be added as well for more advanced use-cases.

 ## Demo Steps